FaizanTabassum/articubot_one/README.md

 ### Mapping

-To perform mapping, use the following command on the dev machine:
+To perform mapping, use the following command and also open Rviz and add the map tile and ented /map as a topic:
 ```bash
 ros2 launch slam_toolbox online_async_launch.py params_file:=./src/articubot_one/config/mapper_params_online_async.yaml use_sim_time:=false
 ```

 ### Navigation

-For navigation, execute the following command on the dev machine:
+For navigation, open rviz2 add a map tile and select /global_costmap as a topic and use the 2d pose goal to make the robot go wherever:
 ```bash
 ros2 launch nav2_bringup navigation_launch.py use_sim_time:=false
 ```